What Echeveria Problems?

 Like other succulents, this plant wants soil that drains fast.
 It helps in moisture intake and rotting of the roots.
 Many gardeners make their distinct blend of topsoil and perlite.
 Yet, good quality soil or a cactus mix works the best.
 To examine the right soil, you can use this technique.
 Squeeze some wet soil together, and if it crumbles apart after releasing, it is the best.

-- Used as a top dressing and to fill holes in lawns and gardens
+- Developed for the new or experienced home gardeners to use as a top dressing to fill holes in lawns and gardens

-- Loosen heavy clay soils and enhance moisture retention in light soils
+- Made to loosen heavy clay soils and enhances moisture in light soils

 You will often come across the word ‘sandy’ when it comes to succulent soils.
 It means your soil should be able to drain well.
 If you want echeveria problems to stay away, you will have to re-pot them.
 Changing the soil regularly after a few years helps in keeping them healthy and budding.